 1. Live Mind Mapping at a Conference

 Let’s say you’re a marketer attending a conference about growth hacking.
-Most likely, you’re going for multiple reasons, for instance to gain insights and learn new tricks from the speakers; to meet interesting people and make connections; to join the discussion as a thought leader.
+Most likely, you’re going for multiple reasons: to gain insights and learn new tricks from the speakers; to meet interesting people and make connections; or to join the discussion as a thought leader.

 A great way to do all of these things is by taking notes in a mind map, and subsequently publishing and sharing your map.

 Before the conference starts, create a folder in MindMeister and name it after the conference.
 Download the conference program and create a new, blank mind map for each of the talks.

 Open a mind map and create your first branch (topic) in the upper right corner.
 Note down the name of the speaker and add some details about him/her (such as his/her company name, website and Twitter handle).
 If you can extract his/her portrait from the program, paste it into the branch as well.

 When a talk starts, open your prepared mind map to take notes, starting right below the first branch you’ve already created and going clockwise around the center.

 Don’t try to transcribe the speaker verbatim, and don’t write down anything you don’t actually find valuable and interesting.
 The goal is to have a visual summary of the key takeaways that makes sense both to yourself and someone who hasn’t watched the talk yet.